Juddling/phpstorm-url/readme.md

 Note, this is only for Laravel projects.

-This packages takes a URL, works out the controller and action that the route is bound to, and opens that file and line in PHPStorm
+This package takes a URL, works out the controller and action that the route is bound to, and opens that file and line in PHPStorm

 ## Installation